Last updated April 9th, 2022.

 What sort of catastrophic numbers are we talking about that will bring, what is now the world’s biggest economy in terms of purchasing power parity, to its knees?

-Some people would argue that while China may enjoy 8% GDP this year, it could be 6% next year, 4% the year after that, and continue into a downward spiral that will eventually force the nation into recession… or even worse.
+Some analysts argue that China may enjoy 3% GDP this year, but it could be 2% next year… 1% the year after that… and continue into a downward spiral that will eventually force them into a deep recession.

-That’s a slippery slope fallacy and it won’t happen for several reasons.
+That’s a slippery slope fallacy and probably won’t happen for several reasons.
 Yet it’s important to first understand China’s long-term strategy and the cards Beijing has left in its hand.

 A luxury mansion in Shanghai.
 Currently, all land in China is leased from the government for a 70 year period.
 Demand among foreign and local buyers alike would increase if that ever changed though.